yetanotherf0rked/ot2-speedruns/README.md

 	Boost Start
 	Upgraded Accessories

-	Polearm		None
+	Polearm		Whatever Bow			Whatever
-	Bow			Evening Mist
-	Staff		Giant's Club
+	Staff		Whatever (maybe Hallowed Rod can be userful?)
+    Armor       .
+    Head        .
-	Shield		Quartz (balanced)
+	Shield		Quartz Shield
 	Accessory 1	Empowering Necklace
 	Accessory 2	Empowering Bracelet

-	I didn't test at mid-20 yet
+	make sure it's night and that you have healing items (jams, Poms, Red Apples)

+    In Best Case Scenario, you'll use:
+    First phase: HHB three times, HHV once
+    Second phase: HHA once

+    If not you would probably use either HHA twice or HHA+HHV second phase.

 === doubt is what I do

-	make sure it's night and that you have healing items (jams, Poms, Red Apples) Phase 1:
+    Kaldena (100000HP)

+	Phase 1: (Cost 75k)
-		Summon Fisherman
+		1. Summon Fisherman
-		break & deal less than 35k damage
+		2. break & deal less than 35k damage
 			HHB x4 broken debuffed does 31/32k
 			HHV x3 broken debbufed does 30k
-			HHV x3 broken non-debuffed does 27k (so better go with HHBx2 to brk+deal dmg, and then HHBx4 to reach 32k) heal somewhere here
+			HHV x3 broken non-debuffed does 27k (so better go with HHBx2 to brk+deal dmg, and then HHBx4 to reach 32k)
-		Summon Fisherman again
+		3. Summon Fisherman again
+        4. heal somewhere here
-		break & deal as much dmg as u can
+		5. break & deal as much dmg as u can

-			I never had her debuffed on this stage as I was always either lacking HP or BP or sth else Ideal would be that she's debuffed, you're nearly full HP, she has 1 SP left, break with HHB x3 and tank with HHV x4, should do around 50/60k dmg of course u can use assassins if you have extra money Phase 2:
+        Note: I never had her debuffed on this stage as I was always either lacking HP or BP or sth else Ideal would be that she's debuffed, you're nearly full HP, she has 1 SP left, break with HHB x3 and tank with HHV x4, should do around 50/60k dmg

-		should be 35k to 20k hp left
+	Phase 2: should be 35k to 20k hp left (Cost: 50/80/100k)
 		don't break, don't debuff (useless)
-		boost + use assassins twice (16k damage)
-		HEAL
+		1. Boost/Heal (Rev Jam/Pom L/Red Apple)
+        2. If Terror, use Wriggling Root
+        3. HHA x4
+        4. if still alive, boost/heal and either HHV x4 or HHAx4 (if you have 50k)

 	expensive for now, maybe better way